monarch-initiative/mondo/docs/editors-guide/project-management.md

 Documentation of project management tasks in Mondo.

 ## Recurring meetings
+Mondo meetings should be added to the Monarch shared google calendar.
+Members of the curation and technical teams are outlined [here](https://mondo.monarchinitiative.org/pages/contributors/).

 - **Curation call**: Thursdays, 9am PT
 - **Technical call**: Fridays, 10am PT